Protection for those undergoing gender reassignment also applies to gender-fluid and non-binary workers.

 “Having heard submissions on this point, this employment tribunal considers it appropriate to award aggravated damages in this case because of the egregious way the claimant was treated and because of the insensitive stance taken by the respondent in defending these proceedings....We are also minded to consider making recommendations in order to alleviate the claimant’s injury to feelings by ensuring the respondent takes positive steps to avoid this situation arising again.”

-Taylor’s compensation was also uplifted by 20% for the firm’s failure to comply with the ACAS Code of Practice when grievances were raised during transitioning.
+Taylor's compensation got lifted by 20% for the firm's failure to comply with the ACAS Code of Practice when grievances were raised during transitioning.

-JLR is not the only company to have faced legal action over their handling of gender identity issues.
-In 2018, Primark was ordered to pay £47k compensation and implement a policy for workers after ‘shocking’ transgender discrimination.
+JLR is not the only company to have faced legal action over handling gender identity issues.
+In 2018, Primark had to pay £47k compensation and implement a policy for workers after 'shocking' transgender discrimination.

-HR advisor Kate Palmer from Peninsula said that poor understanding of LGBTQ+ individuals and the problems they encountered at work was “one of the biggest issues” employers faced today and companies should start creating more inclusive workplaces by understanding the terminology and reviewing existing arrangements.
+HR advisor Kate Palmer from Peninsula said that poor understanding of LGBTQ+ individuals and their problems at work was "one of the biggest issues" employers faced today.
+Companies should start creating more inclusive workplaces by understanding the terminology and reviewing existing arrangements.

-Here are some useful tips and how to promote workplace gender identity inclusivity.
+Here are some tips and how to promote workplace gender identity inclusivity:

 1. Replace gendered language

-Review your company literature, forms and other documents and communications - for example, gendered salutations like ‘Dear Sir/Madam’, ‘Mr/Mrs’ on employee or customer forms, etc).
-Wherever possible, replace with gender-neutral alternatives, such as Dear Colleague/Dear Jonas Griffiths/Dear A.T.
+Review your company literature, forms and other documents and communications, such as gendered salutations like 'Dear Sir/Madam' and 'Mr/Mrs' on employee or customer forms, etc.).
+Alternatively, replace it with gender-neutral alternatives, such as Dear Colleague/Dear Jonas Griffiths/Dear A.T.
 Gordon.
-Similarly, replace “If an employee wishes to discuss opportunities, he/she should contact his/her manager” to “If an employee wishes to discuss opportunities, they should contact their manager”.
+Similarly, replace "If an employee wishes to discuss opportunities, he/she should contact his/her manager" with "If an employee wishes to discuss opportunities, they should contact their manager".

 2. Ensure prefix availability in forms & surveys

-Check that your HR and other data systems allow different prefixes to be used i.e. not just Mr/Mrs/Ms but also Mx.
-If this is not possible, then consider whether you need this information at all.
+Check that your HR and other data systems allow different prefixes, i.e. not just Mr/Mrs/Ms but also Mx.
+If this is not possible, consider whether you need this information.
 Don't forget the same procedure on paper-based documents.

 3. Add pronouns to employee names

-Adding pronouns after profile names and on email signatures helps to raise awareness of gender identity and prevents assumptions being made.
-It also denotes a more inclusive organisation. e.g. First name Last name (she/her).
+Adding pronouns after profile names and on email signatures helps raise awareness of gender identity and prevents assumptions.
+It also denotes a more inclusive organisation. e.g. First name, Last name (she/her).

 4. Provide pronoun & vocabulary guidance

-Explain which terms are appropriate and how they should be used.
+Explain which terms are appropriate and how staff should use them.
 Make sure to create a central resource for advice that employees can easily access.

 5. Adapt your physical working environment